VelizarStavrev/store-fe/README.md

 - Implement test execution after push to GitHub

 ## References for future use

 - `theme.service.spec.ts` - Testing logic in the constructor
 - `login.component.ts` - Implementation of template-driven forms
 - `register.component.ts` - Implementation of reactive forms
 - `input.component.ts` - Implementation of ControlValueAccessor
+- `search.component.ts` - Implementation of an input waiting for the user to stop typing
+- `search.component.spec.ts` - Testing RxJS debounceTime